 oun "-" - therefore.
 Drawing a logical conclusion, "let me explain"; "in what circumstances, then, was it so reckoned?", Cassirer.

 onti (eimi) dat. pres. part. "was it after" - being.
-The dative participle of the verb to-be is adverbial, forming a temporal clause, and dative in agreement with Abraam, "Abraham", v9; "while he (Abraham) was ....", although Moo suggests that it is adjectival.
+The dative participle of the verb to-be is adverbial, introducing a temporal clause, dative in agreement with Abraam, "Abraham", v9; "while he (Abraham) was ....", although Moo suggests that it is adjectival.
 Best treated as a question; "when this happened, was he a circumcised man?", Phillips.

-en + dat. "[he was circumcised]" - in [circumcision or uncircumcision?]
+en + dat. "[he was circumcised]" - in [circumcision or uncircumcision]?
 Local, space, "in the state of circumcision", or association, "in connection with circumcision" = "when he was circumcised", Berkeley.

 Barrett argues that v11a is a parenthetical remark, an aside, such that the two purpose clauses modify v10, not 11a.
-Another possibly way of handling the verse is to treat the clause "a seal ..." as appositional to "sign", and bracket it accordingly: "Abraham received the sign of circumcision [an attestation ("seal") of the righteousness he possessed before God on the ground of faith] while he was still uncircumcised, in order that he might be the father of all who, although uncircumcised, believe, so that righteousness might be counted to them as well."
+Another possibly way of handling the verse is to treat the clause "a seal ..." as appositional to "sign", and bracket it accordingly: "Abraham received the sign of circumcision [an attestation / "seal" of the righteousness he possessed before God on the ground of faith] while he was still uncircumcised, in order that he might be the father of all who, although uncircumcised, believe, so that righteousness might be counted to them as well."

-thV gen. "-" - The genitive article, standing in agreement with "righteousness", serves as an adjectivizer, turning the the prepositional phrase en th/ akrobustia/ into a relative clause: "that he had while he was still uncircumcised."
+thV gen. "-" - the.
+The genitive article, standing in agreement with "righteousness", serves as an adjectivizer, turning the prepositional phrase en th/ akrobustia/ into a relative clause: "that he had while he was still uncircumcised."
 Cranfield thinks the article refers to "faith", while Moo thinks it refers to "righteousness."

-en + dat. "while he was still [uncircumcised]" - in [uncircumcision].
+en + dat. "while he was still" - in [uncircumcision].
 Best treated as adverbial, temporal, as NIV, but still retaining its local sense; "while / at the time when he was in a state of uncircumcision."
 So, "he received ..... a seal of righteousness .... which was his while he was uncircumcised."

-twn pisteuontwn (pisteuw) gen. pres. part. "of [all] who believe" - [Father] of [all] the ones believing.
+twn pisteuontwn (pisteuw) gen. pres. part. "of [all] who believe" - [father] of [all] the ones believing.
 The participle serves as a substantive, while the genitive is adjectival, relational, and the present, being durative, indicates continuing belief.

 •icf.
 2:27, where the action "through", rather than the instrumental "by means of", proceeds here in a hostile environment, so "in spite of [their] uncircumcision", Lenski.

 Abraham now stands as the spiritual father of all for whom "faith is credited as righteousness", to both Jewish and Gentile believers.
 In this is God's divine purpose exposed, namely, that it has always been his intention to gather an inclusive people to himself.

-toiV stoicousin (stoicew) dat. pres. part. "who [also] walk" - [also] to the ones walking.
+toiV stoicousin (stoicew) dat. pres. part. "who [also] walk" - [and = also] to the ones walking.
 The articular participle serves as a substantive, although this does not imply a second group of children of Abraham, the first Jews and now believing Jews.
 Hort replaced the article with autoiV, "to those who walk" (an adjectival construction), while others have expunged it.
 It may be treated as "an intrusive article", Moule, although Lenski argues that it is correct Greek because in this verse Paul is speaking of the same group of people, namely, Jewish believers, and by repeating the dative article toiV he makes this clear.
 Again, a dative of interest, advantage; "for those who walk ..."

 toiV icnesin (oV) dat. "in the footsteps" - in the tracks of, march in line = imitate, do as others do.
-The dative is local, expressing space/sphere; "walk in the tracks of faith", although Harvey suggests a dative of rule, "in conformity with the footsteps."
+The dative is local, expressing space, metaphorical; "walk in the tracks of faith", although Harvey suggests a dative of rule, "in conformity with the footsteps."
 "But also take that same way of faith as our father Abraham did", Barclay.